wallacepck/tp/docs/UserGuide.md

 With AcademySource, you can:
 * Store and manage contact information of professors and TAs (e.g., email, phone number, module)
 * Search for contacts by name, contact details, and/or module code
+* Store and manage contact information of professors and TAs (e.g., email, phone number, role, tags, module)
+* Search for contacts by name, contact details, role, and/or module code
 * Mark important contacts as favorites for quick access
 --------------------------------------------------------------------------------------------------------------------